Alexander Shliapnikov: Opposition leader

 Shliapnikov became leader of the Workers' Opposition movement inside the Russian Communist Party.
 Alexandra Kollontai was a mentor and advocate of the group, which was composed of leaders of trade unions and industry who were all former industrial workers, usually metalworkers.
 This movement advocated the role of workers, organized in trade unions, in managing the economy and the political party.
 The Russian Communist Party leaders succeeded in suppressing the Workers' Opposition and in 1921–22 finally subordinated trade union leadership to the Party.
 In 1921, Shliapnikov was forced out of his elected post as chairman of the Metalworkers' Union.

 In 1922, Shliapnikov and some other trade-unionists from within and outside the Workers' Opposition, supported by Alexandra Kollontai, presented an appeal, called the Letter of the Twenty Two, to the Communist International Executive, requesting that the Comintern help heal a "rift" within the Russian Communist Party between Party leaders and workers.
 Party leaders and Party-controlled media condemned the appeal.
 Two of the signatories of the appeal were expelled from the Party, but Shliapnikov, Kollontai, and Sergei Medvedev narrowly escaped expulsion.

 Shliapnikov turned to writing his memoirs and held jobs in metals import and economic planning institutions.
 The Party Central Control Commission investigated him and Sergei Medvedev in 1926 and in 1930 for alleged factionalism in connection with the formation of oppositionist groups among workers in Baku and Omsk.
 In 1932, the Party Politburo ordered Shliapnikov to publish a public confession of "political errors" in writing his memoirs of the revolution, under pain of being purged from the party.
 He "acknowledged mistakes in his memoirs of 1917, but in language that made his errors appear less grievous [...]
 Nevertheless, the 'confession' as it appeared in Pravda on 9 March changed his claim of having been misunderstood to a cruder and more thorough repentance.
 Kaganovich may have dictated this 'confession'.
 Secondary and tertiary literature has gone so far as to interpret the March 1932 statement as a repudiation of all his former oppositional stances in party discussions.
-In fact, the original statement Shlyapnikov wrote and signed was not even a complete repudiation of his memoirs".
+In fact, the original statement Shliapnikov wrote and signed was not even a complete repudiation of his memoirs".